gkrish19/SIAM-Chiplet-based-Scalable-In-Memory-Acceleration-with-Mesh-for-Deep-Neural-Networks/README.md

 3. Network-on-chip - Mesh
 4. DRAM Estiamtion
 5. Chiplet Architecture customization
-6. NoP driver andinterconnect from Nvidia GRS
+6. NoP driver and interconnect from Nvidia GRS
 7. Support for a wide range of DNNs (refer to Network folder)

 Folder/File Defitions: